-Flux Offers Java 7 Support for Older Versions of Its File Orchestration Solutions for Banking and Finance
+Flux Offers Java 7 Support for Older Versions of Its File Orchestration Platform for Banking and Finance

 New service offering allows Flux customers to upgrade their Java application portfolio to Java 7, where required by corporate policy or other mandate, without upgrading their versions of Flux.